jackxnet/Xtransport/README.md

 USe host to nodes for server/client type service including File/database services

-use multinodes on app to multi ipcams to watch unlimited ipcams (use the rtp/xtransport bridge on a iot/raspberry pi) for each stream
+use multi (node) connections app to multi ipcams to watch unlimited ipcams (use the rtp/xtransport bridge on a iot/raspberry pi) for each stream

 possible building onion type udp node-host-host-host-node route to